Timinator2000/Algorithm_X/exact_cover/mrs_knuth.md

 2)	Each slot in Mrs. Knuth’s availability must get filled.
 3)	Each instrument must show up once on each day Mrs. Knuth teaches.

-Our next step is to formally identify each and ever requirements a potential solution must satisfy.
+Our next step is to formally identify each requirement a potential solution must satisfy.